• About us

 Nominating as a candidate

-Nominations are to be completed online through the nominations portal.
+Nominations are to be completed online through the candidate portal.

 Candidates must submit a profile of not more than 1000 characters with their nomination and may also provide a photograph, predominantly head and shoulders, taken within the previous 12 months.